raedyping/PersonalWebsite2019/content/authors/admin/_index.md

 #- Visitors
 ---

-Raedy Ping is a scientist who wants to know how the process of learning works--how do we come to have true understanding of our world, especially things we cannot directly see?
+Raedy Ping is a scientist who wants to know how the process of learning works: how do we come to have true understanding of our world, especially things we cannot directly see (e.g., scientific phenomena, rules of mathematics)?

 A psychologist with learning scientist tendencies, Raedy has studied human learning from infancy through adulthood.
 Her newest work is in cross-domain STEM learning and scientific reasoning skills.
-She collaborates with domain experts (e.g., geoscientists) and education practitioners (e.g., kindergarten teachers) to design research that has practical applications, and also advances scientific theory.
+She collaborates with domain experts (e.g., geoscientists) and education practitioners (e.g., kindergarten teachers) to design research that has practical applications and advances scientific theory.